 Learn how to draw a great looking Mockingbird with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Mockingbird.
+By following the simple steps, you too can easily draw a perfect Mockingbird.

 "Mockingbirds don't do one thing but make music for us to enjoy...but sing their hearts out for us.
 That's why it's a sin to kill a mockingbird."